offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### Trade Route Monopolies

-The Wanderer economy rests on their unparalleled knowledge of safe passage through [[Valdris]].
+The Wanderer economy rests on their unparalleled knowledge of safe passage through [Valdris](Valdris.md).
 They maintain effective monopolies on several critical services:

-**Inter-Ruin Trade**: Only Wanderers know the safe routes between major [[Architect Ruins]], especially those that activate or deactivate seasonally.
-They charge premium prices for transporting goods between [[Political Systems/Ruin-Holder Kingdoms|Ruin-Holder]] territories.
+**Inter-Ruin Trade**: Only Wanderers know the safe routes between major [Architect Ruins](Architect%20Ruins.md), especially those that activate or deactivate seasonally.
+They charge premium prices for transporting goods between [Ruin-Holder](Political%20Systems/Ruin-Holder%20Kingdoms.md) territories.

 **Exotic Goods**: Many valuable resources exist only in dangerous or remote locations.
 Wanderer traders risk these journeys, returning with:
 - Architect components from partially-active ruins
 - Rare minerals from the Crystal Valleys
-- Preserved foods from the [[Walking Gardens of Yss'andra]]
+- Preserved foods from the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md)
 - Medicinal plants that grow only near specific ruins

 **Information Brokerage**: In a continent where communication travels only as fast as the swiftest messenger, Wanderers serve as the primary news network.
 Information often proves more valuable than physical goods.

 ### The Scavenging Traditions

-Beyond trade, Wanderers have perfected the art of sustainable scavenging from [[Architect Ruins]]:
+Beyond trade, Wanderers have perfected the art of sustainable scavenging from [Architect Ruins](Architect%20Ruins.md):

 **Ruin-Running**: Quick expeditions into dangerous sites to recover specific items.
 Wanderers excel at "grab and go" operations that minimize exposure to automated defenses.

 **Salvage Rights**: Complex traditional laws govern who can salvage from which ruins.
 Generally, the confederation that first mapped a site maintains priority claims, though these rights can be traded or shared.

-**Recycling Networks**: Wanderers have developed sophisticated techniques for repurposing [[Architect Ruins|Architect]] materials.
-A broken component worthless to [[Political Systems/Ruin-Holder Kingdoms|Ruin-Holders]] might become valuable trade goods in Wanderer hands.
+**Recycling Networks**: Wanderers have developed sophisticated techniques for repurposing [Architect](Architect%20Ruins.md) materials.
+A broken component worthless to [Ruin-Holders](Political%20Systems/Ruin-Holder%20Kingdoms.md) might become valuable trade goods in Wanderer hands.

 ### Mobile Industries